Scooby-Doo! Frankencreepy: Plot

-Velma gets a call from Cuthbert Crawley, a lawyer for her family who tells her that she has inherited her great uncle's castle in the Germany-influenced Pennsylvanian town of Transylvania.
+Velma is notified by Cuthbert Crawley, a lawyer for her family, about inheriting her great uncle's castle in the Germany-influenced Pennsylvanian town of Transylvania.
 At his office, Velma turns the offer down, replying that she wants nothing to do with her uncle, puzzling her friends.
-Crawley understands, but soon reveals there is a curse over the estate and those who fall victim to it will lose what they love dearly.
+Crawley understands, but soon reveals there is a curse over the property and those who fall victim to it will lose what they love dearly.
 As the gang leaves, the Mystery Machine is soon destroyed by a mysterious figure wearing an iron mask that is revealed to be the ghost of Velma's baron ancestor.
 The Mystery Machine's destruction then leaves behind a warning that advises the gang against visiting Transylvania, but Fred declares that is where they are going to find the perpetrator.

 Out of options, the gang travel to Transylvania via an express train.
 When pressured by the gang, Velma reveals the truth about her ancestry – her actual surname is Von Dinkenstein and the baron's ghost is likely her ancestor, Basil, who was said to have created a monster, which inspired Mary Shelley to conceive her novel, Frankenstein.
 When the train suddenly starts to pick up speed as the gang gets its passengers to safety in the last car, they find the Baron at the front of a train instead of its conductor as he sabotages the train's control panel before informing the gang that the Von Dinkenstein curse is now in effect and disappearing.
 The gang manage to save the last car, everyone on it and themselves just as the train derails and is destroyed after crashing into a clock tower.
 As the gang arrive in town, they are introduced to Inspector Krunch, its burgermeister and hunchback Iago, who takes them to the castle, where they meet its housekeeper, Mrs. Vanders.
 They arrive in its laboratory and find the supposed monster preserved in a block of ice.
 Perturbed by this revelation, Velma vows to recreate the experiment in order to prove the falsehood of the monster's existence.
 As the rest of the gang leave, Vanders shows Velma a machine, which hypnotizes her.